Letter from the Chair

 U. S Colonial

 Bob Morrissey specializes in the history of early America and the Atlantic world, American frontier and borderlands history, ethnohistory, and environmental history.
-He is completing a first book on the French colonists and Native peoples of the Mississippi Valley and Great Lakes in the 17th and 18th centuries.
-The book is entitled, "Empire by Collaboration: Indians, Colonists, and Governments in the Colonial Illinois Country."
-It will appear in the Early American Studies Series from University of Pennsylvania Press.
+His first book tells the story of French colonists and Native peoples of the Mississippi Valley and Great Lakes in the 17th and 18th centuries.
+The book is entitled, "Empire by Collaboration: Indians, Colonists, and Governments in the Colonial Illinois Country, and it appears in the Early American Studies Series from University of Pennsylvania Press.
 Before arriving at Illinois in 2011, he taught at University of Tennessee in Knoxville, and at Lake Forest College.

 Specializations / Research Interest(s)